textpattern/textpattern.github.io/installation/configuring-a-web-server-for-textpattern.md

 ### Hiawatha, MariaDB, PHP-FPM

 Textpattern runs faster on current mainline versions of Hiawatha, MariaDB and PHP than end-of-life'd legacy versions.
-Only a few of semantic data are required in your Hiawatha [virtual host section](//www.hiawatha-webserver.org/howto/websites) of a separate include or in the main `/etc/hiawatha/hiawatha.conf`:
+Only a few settings are required in your Hiawatha [virtual host section](https://www.hiawatha-webserver.org/howto/websites), as a separate include file or in the main `/etc/hiawatha/hiawatha.conf` file itself:

 ~~~
 VirtualHost {
-  Hostname = www.my-website.com
+  Hostname = example.com
   StartFile = index.php
   UseFastCGI = PHP7
   UseToolkit = textpattern
-  WebsiteRoot = /var/www/my-website/public
+  WebsiteRoot = /var/www/example.com/public
-  AccessLogfile = /var/log/hiawatha/my-website/access.log
+  AccessLogfile = /var/log/hiawatha/example-site/access.log
-  ErrorLogfile = /var/log/hiawatha/my-website/errors.log
+  ErrorLogfile = /var/log/hiawatha/example-site/errors.log
-  #TLScertFile = my-website.pem
+  #TLScertFile = example-site.pem
   #RequireTLS = yes
 }
 ~~~

-Replace my-website.com to your own domain name and correct the path where needed.
-Type PHP5 instead of PHP7 if your host still does not support PHP7.
-Uncomment `TLSsertFile` line if you want to support secure connection.
-To forbid open access and switch HTTP to HTTPS only, uncomment also the directive `RequireTLS = yes`.
+Replace `example.com` to your own domain name and correct the server paths where appropriate.
+Use `PHP5` instead of `PHP7` if your host still does not support PHP v7.x.
+Uncomment the `TLSsertFile` line if you want to support secure connections.
+To forbid open access and switch HTTP to HTTPS only, uncomment the directive `RequireTLS = yes`.
 Hiawatha has support for SNI, which allows us to serve multiple TLS websites via one IP address.
 Hiawatha also comes with a script to easily obtain and to automate renewing free Let's Encrypt certificates, according to your virtual host configuration.

-Hiawatha does not need `.htaccess` file.
-If you wish clean semantic URLs, paste instead the following [URL Toolkit](//www.hiawatha-webserver.org/howto/url_toolkit) for [Textpattern](//www.hiawatha-webserver.org/howto/url_rewrite_rules) in the beginning of our include file for the virtual host or in the general `hiawatha.conf` file itself:
+Hiawatha does not require a `.htaccess` file.
+If you wish to use clean semantic URLs, paste the following [URL Toolkit](https://www.hiawatha-webserver.org/howto/url_toolkit) for [Textpattern CMS](https://www.hiawatha-webserver.org/howto/url_rewrite_rules) at the beginning of your include file for the virtual host, or in the main `hiawatha.conf` file itself:

 ~~~
 UrlToolkit {